|SIYE Time:11:41 on 13th August 2022|

 ‘The Office for Security and Counter-Terrorism is my guess.’
 I filled in the gap for him.
 He smiled.

 ‘We’re a very small office within that larger office,’ he confided.
-‘We liaise with local police forces and other agencies.
-Any Anti-terrorist Units in Regional Organisations are dealt with by my office, the A-U-R-Or Office.
-We pull together information from the coastguard, the police and various other local agencies.
+‘We pull together information from the coastguard, the regional police forces, and various other local agencies.
+Our job is to collate information from the regional agencies.
+Because we’re the first point of contact for any Anti-terrorist Units in Regional Organisations, we’re the A-U-R-Or, or Auror, Office.
 I know how curious everyone is, and I think that the truth would be better than rumours.
-So, if you want to mention that I work for the Office for Security and Counter-Terrorism to the leader of my fan club…’ He didn’t finish the sentence, but simply nodded towards the Amanda, who was watching us from the gate.
+So, if you want to mention that I work for the Office for Security and Counter-Terrorism to the leader of my fan club...’
+He didn’t finish the sentence, but simply nodded towards the Amanda, who was watching us from the gate.
 I smiled at him.

 ‘It’s hard for me to miss, and impossible for Ginny.
-I’ve told you as much as I can.
-I can’t and won’t talk about my job, Jacqui,’ he said.
+I’ve told you as much as I can, Jacqui.
+I can’t and won’t talk about my job,’ he said.